Serving Chicagoland and Northwest Indiana

 Check for defects

-There are a couple of identifiers we are looking for during our quarterly inspections including broken sprinkler heads, damaged pipes, or something else.
+There are a couple of identifiers we are looking for during our quarterly inspections, including broken sprinkler heads, damaged pipes, or something else.

 One item we look for is painted over sprinkler heads.
 Only manufacturers can do this, as even the smallest paint jobs could cause a sprinkler malfunction.